The-Fireplace-Minecraft-Mods/Grand-Exchange/README.md

 # Grand Exchange - A server-side marketplace mod

 Grand Exchange adds a command-based marketplace to Forge servers.
-It is a server-side only mod, so players do not have to install the mod to join your server.
+It is a server-side only mod, so players do not have to install the mod to join your server and use it.

+Almost anything can be traded on the marketplace.
+The only things that can't are Enchanted items and other NBT tagged items, such as Written Books.

+This mod requires Grand Economy to work.

 ## Commands
 /ge buy <item> <meta> <amount> <price>